Jaejuna/Backend_Flask/README.md

 22/05/08 : Learned HTTP protocol especially RESTful API, started ch.05 <br/>
 22/05/11 : Learned to make proper API, DB structure, wireframing and making DB and endpoint, and to connect DB to API <br/>
 22/05/15 : Finisehed APIs and DBs and imported frontend model <br/>
-22/05/18 : Learned authentication especially about testing <br/>
+22/05/17 : Learned authentication especially about testing <br/>
+22/05/19 : Made it production server with flask-twisted <br/>